Polenta Dumplings with Cabbage and Speck

 • 1 Oven

-• To prepare this recipe, start by cooking the cabbage.
+• For the preparation of this recipe, we start with cooking the cabbage.

-Clean the cabbage by removing the outer leaves and the central core, then cut it into strips and rinse well in a colander under running water.
+Clean the cabbage by removing the outer leaves and the central core, then cut it into thin strips and wash it thoroughly in a colander under running water.

-In a pot, bring water and salt to a boil, add the cabbage, and cook for about
+In a pot, bring water and salt to a boil and cook the cabbage for about

 3 – 4 minutes.
-Drain it and reserve the water needed for cooking the polenta, thoroughly remove excess water.
+Drain it and save the water for cooking the polenta, thoroughly remove the excess water.

-• Peel and slice the onion into thin julienne strips, sauté it in a pan with half the butter (1.1 oz) and a drizzle of oil, add the cabbage, stir and let it flavor, continuously stirring for about 10 minutes, finally add a pinch of salt and the speck cut into strips.
+• Peel and cut the onion into thin julienne strips, sauté it in a pan with half the butter (1 oz) and a little oil, add the cabbage, stir and let it flavor, stirring constantly for about 10 minutes, finally add a pinch of salt and the speck cut into strips.

-• In a saucepan, pour the cabbage cooking water, it should be approximately 2.1 cups, if not, add more, also add the milk, a pinch of salt, and bring to a boil.
-Pour the cornmeal in a thin stream and mix well with a whisk to prevent lumps, if you used pre-cooked cornmeal, just 5 minutes of cooking is sufficient.
+• In a saucepan, pour the cabbage cooking water, it should be about 2 cups, if not, add more, also pour in the milk, a pinch of salt, and bring to a boil.
+Pour in the cornmeal slowly and mix well with a whisk to avoid lumps; if you used precooked cornmeal, it only takes about 5 minutes to cook.

-At the end of cooking, add the grated cheese, (leave a few tablespoons for later) the remaining 1.1 oz of butter, and nutmeg, mix and blend everything well, then let it cool.
+At the end of cooking, add the grated cheese (set aside a few tablespoons for later), the remaining 1 oz of butter, and the nutmeg, mix and blend everything well, and then let it cool slightly.

-• Prepare the cheese cream: in a small saucepan pour the milk, flour, nutmeg, butter, grated cheese, and a pinch of salt, mix everything well, turn on the stove, and cook for about 2 minutes until it becomes a thick cream.
+• Prepare the cheese cream: in a small saucepan, pour in the milk, flour, nutmeg, butter, grated cheese, and a pinch of salt, mix everything well, turn on the stove and cook for about 2 minutes until it becomes a thick cream.

 Polenta Dumplings with Cabbage and Speck

-• Take with your hands or an ice cream scooper as many polenta balls as a large walnut, wet your hands in water and round them well, then place them on a baking sheet with parchment paper, approximately 27 pieces came out.
+• With your hands or an ice cream scoop, take many polenta balls the size of a large walnut, wet your hands in water and round them well, then place them on a baking sheet with parchment paper; about 27 pieces came out.

-Take a 28 cm diameter ceramic baking dish, butter it well, pour two tablespoons of cheese cream, spread it on the bottom, then add some of the seasoning.
-Now place the polenta balls, sprinkle with the seasoning, the cream, butter flakes, and grated cheese.
+Take a ceramic baking dish with a diameter of 11 inches, butter it well, pour two tablespoons of cheese cream, spread it on the bottom, then add a part of the sauce.
+Now place the polenta balls, sprinkle with the sauce, the cream, butter flakes, and grated cheese.

-• Bake the polenta dumplings with cabbage and speck in a preheated oven at 356°F with traditional cooking for about 15 minutes, at the end turn on the grill and let it brown for another 5 minutes.
+• Cook the polenta dumplings with cabbage and speck in a preheated oven at 356°F with traditional cooking for about 15 minutes, then turn on the grill and brown for another 5 minutes.

 For other polenta recipes click here